Venafi/vault-pki-backend-venafi/README.md

         allow_subdomains=true
     ```

-    > Note: You will need to add the parameter `cloud_url` within the Venafi Cloud configuration above if you want to use the non-prod instance of Venafi Cloud.
-By default, the `cloud_url` param defaults to ui.venafi.cloud/
+    > Note: In special situations where you need to use a non-production Venafi Cloud instance, you will need to additionally specify the URL for that environment using the `cloud_url` parameter.
+When not specified `cloud_url` defaults to _api.venafi.cloud_.

     **Venafi Platform**:
     ```